onzfonz/comp227/src/content/3/en/part3a.md

 }
 ```

-Even though the execution of the project works when it is started by calling `node index.js` from the command line, it's customary for npm projects to execute such tasks as npm scripts.
+Even though the execution of the project works when it is started by calling `node index.js` from the command line, ***it's customary for npm projects to execute such tasks as npm scripts***.

 By default, the *package.json* file also defines another commonly used npm script called `npm test`.
 Since our project does not yet have a testing library, the `npm test` command simply executes the following command: